 During the first quarter of 2008, we increased the maximum availability under our existing unsecured lines of credit by \$125.0 million, bringing our total availability to \$325.0 million.
 The terms of the increases are identical to those included within the existing unsecured lines of credit with the current borrowing rate ranging from LIBOR plus 75 basis points to LIBOR plus 85 basis points.
 Five of our six lines of credit, representing \$300.0 million, have maturity dates of June 2011 or later.
+One line of credit, representing \$25.0 million and for which no amounts were outstanding on September 30, 2008, expires in June 2009.

-At June 30, 2008, 100% of our outstanding long-term debt represented unsecured borrowings and 100% of the gross book value of our real estate portfolio was unencumbered.
-The average interest rate, including loan cost amortization, on average debt outstanding was 5.7% and 6.6% for the three months ended June 30, 2008 and 2007, respectively, and 6.0% and 6.6% for the six months ended June 30, 2008 and 2007, respectively.
+At September 30, 2008, 100% of our outstanding long-term debt represented unsecured borrowings and 100% of the gross book value of our real estate portfolio was unencumbered.
+The average interest rate, including loan cost amortization, on average debt outstanding was 5.1% and 6.7% for the three months ended September 30, 2008 and 2007, respectively, and 5.4% and 6.6% for the nine months ended September 30, 2008 and 2007, respectively.

 We intend to retain the ability to raise additional capital, including public debt or equity, to pursue attractive investment opportunities that may arise and to otherwise act in a manner that we believe to be in our shareholders' best interests.
+We believe that we are currently in a strong financial position to execute our operating and growth strategies despite the present turmoil within the financial and capital markets.
+Approximately 81% of our debt is now at fixed rates, our wholly-owned portfolio of properties is 100% unencumbered, and we have no debt maturities until 2011.
 We are a well known seasoned issuer with a shelf registration that allows us to register unspecified amounts of different classes of securities on Form S-3.
 To generate capital to reinvest into other attractive investment opportunities, we may also consider the use of additional operational and developmental joint ventures, the sale or lease of outparcels on our existing properties and the sale of certain properties that do not meet our long-term investment criteria.
-Based on cash provided by operations, existing credit facilities, ongoing negotiations with certain financial institutions and our ability to sell debt or equity subject to market conditions, we believe that we have access to the necessary financing to fund the planned capital expenditures during 2008.
+Based on cash provided by operations, existing credit facilities, ongoing negotiations with certain financial institutions and our ability to sell debt or equity subject to market conditions, we believe that we have access to the necessary financing to fund the planned capital expenditures during 2008 and 2009.